calstar/star-gitbook/intro-projects/airframe.md

 5. Procedures on how to assemble it
 6. Powerpoint presentation outlining all of the above
 7. Should be able to explain any question
-8. Lastly, you must show up to one build day
+8. Build days will be optional events, but are you are highly recommended to attend, given that we have approval to hold in person meetings.

 **Given / Outside Scope of Project:**